Any idea, passion or vision can be discovered with ASSOB, all it takes is the simple action of making today the day to start it.

 The Board is responsible for approving and reviewing ASSOB's risk management strategy and policy.
 The Chief Executive Officer is responsible for implementing the Board-approved risk management strategy and developing policies, controls, processes and procedures to identify and manage risks in all of the Company's activities.

 The Board receives regular reports about the financial condition and operational results of ASSOB.
 The Chief Executive Officer periodically provides formal statements to the Board that in all material respects:

 - the Company's financial statements present a true and fair view of ASSOB's financial condition and operational results, and

 - the risk management and internal compliance and control systems are sound, appropriate and operating efficiently and effectively.

-There is no internal audit department.
-The assessment of the control system is undertaken by the Chief Executive Officer and the Board.
+Due to the small size of the Company, there is no internal audit department.
+The assessment of the control system is undertaken by the Chief Executive Officer.

 ASSOB has in place a Code of Conduct which deals with, amongst other areas, conflict of interest, personal gains and gifts, confidentiality, compliance with the law and policies and the work environment.
 All Directors and employees are bound by the Code of Conduct.

 All Directors, managers and employees are expected to act with the utmost integrity and objectivity, striving at all times to enhance the reputation and performance of the Company.

 Trading In Company Securities